 3. Select a Business & Financial Planning Software

-If you are struggling to create a financial plan for the restaurant, you definitely need a planning and forecasting tool right away.
+If you are struggling to create a financial plan for the barbershop, you need a planning and forecasting tool right away.

 Too many options to confuse you?
 Consider a tool that is easy to use, offers a range of functions, and allows seamless integration of Excel data.